darshangujraticodes/Nextjs-Practice/code-evolution-course/CodeEvolution-Course-Notes.md

     - `router.push("/")` -> navigate user to given url on certain operation
     - `router.replace("/")` -> navigate user to given url on certain operation but click on back will directly navigate to home page clear back history.
     - `redirect("/")` -> it will redirect to specfic url
+12. Chapter 12 : templates.tsx : when every time you want to mount and unmount new component to dom model we use this template in layout it does not unmount directly update data but in template first it unmount old component and add new small component to main dom.
+    - Example when we create any form directly in layout.tsx page input tag value is persisted across different page which means it is not unmounting or resetting the old DOM. to solve this issue template.tsx was introduced it reset by unmounting and new mouting of component lead to reset data.
+    - To test replace (auth) folder template.tsx page to layout.tsx and test input data and again test with template.tsx value will be removed.